atelier-saulx/selva/server/modules/selva/doc/hierarchy/expressions.md

 benefit of using this notation is that the expressions don't need parenthesis and it's very fast to parse because there are no precedence rules.

+The RPN syntax consists of tokens that are separated by whitespace characters.

-The following query selects all descendants of a node called `grphnode_1` that are of type `2X`.
+As an example, the following query selects all descendants of a node called `grphnode_1` that are of type `2X`.
 It's also possible to write the same expression using a single function but it wouldn't be as interesting example as the following filter is.

 ```
-SELVA.HIERARCHY.find test dfs descendants "grphnode_1" '$0 b "2X d'
+SELVA.HIERARCHY.find test dfs descendants "grphnode_1" '$0 b "2X" d'
 ```

 Breaking down the filter: